InstagramScheduling

 Meta Business Suite Limitations

-• One post at a time: No batch upload—you must schedule each piece of content individually
+• One Reel at a time: No batch upload—you must schedule each Reel individually

 • 75-day limit: Can schedule up to 75 days ahead (longer than TikTok's 10-day limit)

-• Desktop-only: Must use Meta Business Suite on desktop (though Instagram app has limited mobile scheduling for feed posts)
+• Desktop-only: Must use Meta Business Suite on desktop browser (Instagram app has very limited mobile scheduling)

 • No trending audio: Can't access Instagram's trending audio library when scheduling Reels